prometheus/docs/content/docs/specs/native_histograms.md

 Neighboring buckets are merged to reduce the schema, and regular buckets are merged with the zero bucket to increase the width of the zero bucket.

-At this point in the procedure, both histograms have the schema and zero bucket width, either because this was the case from the beginning, or because the first histogram was converted accordingly.
+At this point in the procedure, both histograms have the same schema and zero bucket width, either because this was the case from the beginning, or because the first histogram was converted accordingly.
 (Note that NHCBs do not use the zero bucket.
 Their zero bucket widths and population counts are considered equal for the sake of this procedure.)
 In this situation, any of the following constitutes a counter reset:

 - A drop in the count of observations (but notably _not_ a drop in the sum of